DavidLeoni/diversicon/docs/Operations.md

 ### Introduction

-Diversicon supports `LexicalResource` reading, creation by import and some limited form of update.
+Diversicon supports `LexicalResource` reading, importing XMLs and some limited form of update.
 Delete is currently not supported.
-These operations relay on two principles explained here:
+These operations rely on two principles:

 #### Principle 1: One LexicalResource per XML